GridTools/concepts/Team-Guidelines.md

 ### Keep PRs small

 Rationale:
 - Smaller PRs are easier to review, increasing code quality.
 Reviews on large PRs tend to focus on details as the overall design is lost in the size.
-The possiblity to [learn from the review](#review-is-a-platform-for-learning-and-knowledge-transfer)
+The possiblity to [learn from the review](#review-is-a-platform-for-learning-and-knowledge-transfer) is reduced as patterns are harder to understand.
 - Small PRs encourage [faster review](#Review-in-a-timely-manner).

 ### PRs are squash merged